bufbuild/protobuf-es/MANUAL.md

 ```

 Similar to several other Protobuf implementations, Protobuf-ES provides wrapper types for the Protobuf descriptor
-messages that avoid many of their quirks.
+messages for convenience.
+If we refer to descriptors, we usually mean the wrapped types, rather than the low-level
+Protobuf messages.
 The primary types are:

 | Type          | Wraps descriptor message                 |
 | ------------- | ---------------------------------------- |